slz2003/RFCScope-/Errata_filtering/Result_manual/9830-2/packetizer_raw_output.md

 Rephrase or remove the contradictory clause so that the presence of the SRv6 Endpoint Behavior and SID Structure is determined solely by the sub‑TLV Length (i.e., 26 octets versus 18 octets), acknowledging that the 16‑octet SRv6 SID field is always present.

-**Severity:** Low
-  *Basis:* This issue is mainly editorial and does not affect interoperability, but it poses a risk of confusing implementers regarding the encoding semantics.

-**Confidence:** High

-**Experts mentioning this issue:**

-- DeonticExpert: Issue-1
-- StructuralExpert: Issue-2
-- TerminologyExpert: Issue-1
-- CrossRFCExpert: Issue-2

 ---